 As with the gambler’s fallacy, this misconception arises from a human inability to properly judge probability and randomness.
 Our brains tend to prefer shorter sequences and are usually incapable of understanding ‘large numbers’ – not that helpful when it comes to serious gambling.
 To get around this, professional gamblers use cold hard pragmatism as well as a deep understanding of mathematical probability.

-While understanding probability isn’t the be all and end all for ‘Joe Blogs the occasional punter’, when it comes to professionals, it’s of paramount importance.
+While understanding probability isn’t the be all and end all for ‘Joe Blogs the occasional punter’, when it comes to professionals, it’s of paramount importance when it comes to deploying gambling strategies.
 Calculating how likely an event will or will not happen, applies to all casino games, whether slots, roulette, or poker.
 Then you’ve got to accept that the house always wins.
 This isn’t achieved by cheating or drugging customers though.
 Instead, casino operators make a profit by ensuring that the average pay-outs are lower than the income produced by overall wagers.
 This is known as the house edge and is why most casinos manage to make a tidy profit.

 Professional gamblers factor the house edge in to a tried and trusted method for estimating the long-term value of a particular casino game.
 This is known as Expected Value and gives the pros and accurate picture of the overall profitability of games such as roulette, casino slots, poker, blackjack and many other games.
 It’s calculated the following way: